alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    </p>

   > :warning: Do not use your username and password from a pre-existing GitLab account.
-  > The GitLab instance within the SRE is entirely separate from the https://gitlab.com service and is expecting the same username and password that you used to log into the safe haven SRE.
+  > The GitLab instance within the SRE is entirely separate from the https://gitlab.com service and is expecting the same username and password that you used to log into the SRE.

 You can also access GitLab from an internet browser from the Linux Data cience Desktop by navigating to the same URL as when you access GitLab from the Work Resources page.